-Washington has long provided the security backbone in these areas, and this in turn has supported the region's remarkable economic development.
+Washington has long provided the security backbone in these areas, and this has supported the region's remarkable economic development.
 However, China is taking increasingly assertive steps to secure its own interests in these areas independent of U.S. efforts to maintain freedom of the commons for all in the region.
-Given this behavior, which includes the construction of islands atop previously submerged features, it cannot be assumed that China shares a common conception of international space with the United States or an interest in perpetuating American predominance in securing international common spaces.
+Given this behavior, which includes the construction of islands atop previously submerged features, it cannot be assumed that China shares either a common conception of international space with the United States or an interest in perpetuating American predominance in securing international common spaces.

 In addition, as China expands its naval capabilities, it will be present farther and farther away from its home shores.
 China has now established its first formal overseas military base, having initialed an agreement with the government of Djibouti in January 2017.
-Chinese officials appear also to be in discussions with Pakistan about allowing military access to the port of Gwadar.

 Dangerous Behavior in the Maritime and Airspace Common Spaces.
-The aggressiveness of the Chinese navy, maritime law enforcement forces, and air forces in and over the waters of the East China Sea and South China Sea, coupled with ambiguous, extralegal territorial claims and assertion of control there, poses an incipient threat to American and overlapping allied interests.
+The aggressiveness of China's navy, maritime law enforcement forces, and air forces in and over the waters of the East China Sea and South China Sea, coupled with ambiguous, extralegal territorial claims and assertion of control there, poses an incipient threat to American and overlapping allied interests.
 Chinese military writings emphasize the importance of establishing dominance of the air and maritime domains in any future conflict.